ubucon-asia/2022/content/tickets/index.md

 This year, we organize as paid event.
 The pricings are as follows.
 You may buy tickets at **Festa.io for Korean payment method** or **Tito.io for foreign payment method.** You can also participate online, there are no registration required unless you participate BoFs.

+> Registration is not opened yet, We'll let you know on our website, social media and discourse.ubuntu.com once it opens.

 {{< button text="Get tickets at Festa.io" href="" icon="external-link" >}}
 {{< button text="Get tickets at Tito.io" href="" icon="external-link" >}}